Dan Crowley (Canadian football)

-Dan Crowley (born March 14, 1973) is a former Canadian Football League (CFL) and Italian Football League (IFL) import quarterback from the United States.
+Dan Crowley (born March 14, 1973) is an American former professional football player who was a quarterback in the Canadian Football League (CFL) and Italian Football League (IFL).
 He played college football for the Towson Tigers, setting several school records.
 After college, Crowley professionally debuted in 1995 for the CFL USA team, the Baltimore Stallions.
 Crowley also played for the Montreal Alouettes in 1996.
 After playing for the IFL's Bergamo Lions from 1998 to 1999, Crowley returned to the CFL and played for the Edmonton Eskimos from 1999 until 2001.
 Known as a career backup, Crowley received his first major starting opportunity with the expansion Ottawa Renegades in 2002, becoming the team's first starting quarterback.

 Early life and college

 A Bowie, Maryland native, Crowley attended DeMatha Catholic High School.
 He graduated from DeMatha in 1991.

 Crowley then played college football for the Towson Tigers, who represent Towson University, from 1991 to 1994.
 During his time at Towson, the school was named Towson State University.
 During his junior season in 1993, Crowley set the school record for career passing touchdowns at 51.

 Crowley ended his Towson career with school records in passing attempts (1,169), completions (617), yards (8,900), and touchdowns (81).
 He started 35 of 40 games, achieving a 22–13 record as a starter.